wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 ```
 # WAM: This is a python code and can be obtained at the Google+ API client website or at github, but for
 # practicality and easy access, we are storing it here.
-# Copy-paste this code and save it with .py extension.
+# Copy-paste this code and save it with a .py extension.
 Run it with an edited client_secrets.json on
 # the same directory.
 #
 # !/usr/bin/env python